 What Is a Temporary Buydown Mortgage?

-Even though the payments increase over the life of the loan, it is still considered a fixed-rate mortgage because the interest rate attached to the mortgage does not change after the first 2-3 years.
-If you believe that your income is going to increase significantly during the next few years, then a graduated payment loan might be right for you.
+Even though the payments increase over the life of the loan, it is still considered a fixed-rate mortgage because the interest rate attached to the mortgage does not change after the first 1-3 years.
+If you believe that your income will increase significantly during the next few years, then a graduated payment loan might be right for you.

 Is a Temporary Buydown Mortgage the Same as an ARM?

 No, a temporary buydown mortgage is not the same as an adjustable-rate mortgage.
 An adjustable-rate mortgage also has monthly payments that vary, but they vary depending on market conditions and relevant indexes.
 Your monthly payments can go up or down depending on how the general economy changes.
 As a result, your amortization schedule is not set when you take out an ARM.

 On the other hand, your amortization schedule is set when you take out a temporary buydown mortgage.
 Even though your monthly payments will go up with a temporary buydown loan, you know exactly how they will increase every year as soon as you take out the loan.

 You can use our temporary buydown home loan calculator to calculate your mortgage payments.